 1. Find out how much money you need.

 Franchise opportunities in Australia have varying natures and costs.
-Franchise fees could range from AUD 5,000 to as much as AUD 1 million or more (from upfront investment to setting up), depending on the industry and the participation involved.
+Franchise fees could range from AUD 5,000 to as much as AUD 1 million or more (from upfront investment to set up), depending on the industry and the participants involved.
 Usually, there are monthly fees for franchise support, as well as additional fees for group marketing, which could either be a fixed fee or a percentage of your revenue.

-Some franchisors may also require for you to have extra cash on hand for hiring costs, administrative fees, inventory, supplies, royalty fees, and other fees specific to the industry of your franchise.
+Some franchisors may also require you to have extra cash on hand for hiring costs, administrative fees, inventory, supplies, royalty fees, and other fees specific to the industry of your franchise.
 You must take all these into consideration and know the minimum cash required for you to invest and operate the franchise you want.